idibau/cs2bim/README.md

 Each feature type instance can be assigned to one or more groups.
-This configuration is optional—if omitted, no group assignment will be made.For every group assignment, the system creates an IFC group based on the specified group configuration, including its parameterssuch as entity_type and any number of attributes or properties.
+This configuration is optional—if omitted, no group assignment will be made.For every group assignment, the system creates an IFC group based on the specified group configuration, including its parameters such as entity and any number of attributes or properties.
 If no configuration exists for a given assigned value, the system will generate a basic IFC group entity without additional attributes or properties.
 When defining groups, the "." character can be used to create nested group structures.